Course curriculum

 FAQ

-• Is Arabic a requirement for this course?
+• Is Arabic a prerequisite?

 • Is the course open to both men and women?